nicolemne/warcraft-mogs/README.md

 - Create a user page, and the ability to view other user pages
 - Search field
 - Create drafts
+- Sort and display blog posts by different categories such as newest, oldest, armor, popular (most liked)
+- Add more categories

 More features and ideas may be added in the future.